LENGTH: 89 Minutes

 Downstream is Reel Z Productions 4th professional production and will be the first full length movie produced by our company.
 The screenplay for downstream was written in February 2017, and like most crazy things in our midst, it was written on the back of a box of Huggies diaper wipes.
 When the cardboard on the back of the box was covered in words, Harris ran home and sat down at a computer.
 Over the next week an outline was worked out along with the development of character bios.
 Downstream will be the Prequel to the Reel Z Production film Envelope.
 The Utah Film Commission was called in shortly after to start preliminary location scouting.
 Damian Michael Pearsall was brought in by Harris to start working on a game plan for the movie.
 A very basic location scout was done by Harris & Pearsall shortly after.
 In September of 2017 pre-production was started.
 The film is approximately 75% internally cast, with a few roles remaining open for audition.

 In late 2017 Harris brought the film out of hibernation.
 Lindsay Radford (Of Reel Z) was tapped to write her first ever feature film screenplay.
 Harris and Radford worked through the December portion of the end of the year on the film.
 In December a Facebook group was started for all interested parties in the project, also reaching out to Sedona and Utah.
 As of January 2017 the Utah Film Commission.
 Sedona Film Office, and Phoenix Film Commission was working with the project.
+The Arizona film office and local phoenix alliance came on board later in the year.
 Harris and a Reel Z DP visited with Pirate Grip and Electric to discuss grip options in Late January 2018.
 Department head hiring began in late January 2018 and crew calls were announced.
 In February 2018 the first draft of the script was completed and casting calls were sent out.
 “Script Genies” and table reads by anonymous actors were also scheduled.

-Principal Photography for Down Stream will commence on May 28th 2018 in Phoenix.
+Principal Photography for Down Stream will commence in 2019 in Phoenix.

 This page will be updated as more information becomes available.
 If you are curious and want to see the outline of this screenplay, click on the FMI button to the right of this text.